 If your employee is due bonuses or commission then the amounts owed should be set out in the Settlement Agreement.
 Your solicitor should check your employee’s contract to ensure all contractual bonuses and commission are paid in full.
 However, if the contract refers to discretionary bonuses your solicitor will advise you if there is a legal obligation to pay additional bonuses and whether they need to be pro-rated to reflect the termination date.

-Some schemes allow the employee to remain in the company scheme for the period up to which you have paid.
+Some schemes allow your employee to remain in the company scheme for the period up to which you have paid.
 Other schemes require this benefit to terminate on the last day of employment.
-However, it is always a good idea to advise your employee to approach the insurer direct to find out whether enhanced terms will be offered if the individual stays in the scheme once their contract has terminated, if there is no break.
-The employee can explore this before the termination date.
+However, it is always a good idea to advise your employee to approach the insurer direct to find out whether enhanced terms will be provided if the individual stays in the scheme once their contract has terminated, if there is no break.
+Your employee can explore this before the termination date.

-Your solicitor will advise you as to a fair settlement sum to offer your employee in the Settlement Agreement.
-How much this is will depend on the surrounding circumstances leading to your wish to terminate, the terms in the employee’s contract and any potential claims that the employee may have against you.
+Your solicitor will advise you as to a reasonable settlement for your employee in the Settlement Agreement terms.
+How much this is will depend on the surrounding circumstances leading to your wish to terminate, the terms in your employee’s contract and any potential claims that your employee may have against you.

-Your solicitor will tell you if your employee would have a strong claim against you were they to take their case to a Tribunal or a Court.
-They will calculate how much the employee might get if they were to pursue their claim in a Tribunal compared to the Settlement Agreement amounts you are offering.
+Your solicitor will tell you if your employee would have a strong claim against you were they to take their case to an Employment Tribunal or a Court.
+They will calculate how much your employee might get if they were to pursue their claim in a Tribunal compared to the Settlement Agreement amounts you are presenting.
 This will include advising as to the statutory cap on unfair dismissals.

-If the employee’s solicitor advises that the money offered is insufficient then your solicitor will advise you and negotiate on your behalf to ensure that the amounts offered are not unrealistically high.
+If your employee’s solicitor advises that the money provided is insufficient, then your solicitor will advise you and negotiate on your behalf to ensure that the amounts presented are not unrealistically high.

-If you have carried out all fair disciplinary/grievance procedures before offering the Settlement Agreement then you are in a much better position to withdraw the Settlement Agreement if the sums that your employee’s solicitor are demanding are unrealistic.
+If you have carried out all fair disciplinary/grievance procedures before providing the Settlement Agreement, then you are in a much better position to withdraw the Settlement Agreement if the sums that your employee’s solicitor are demanding are unrealistic.
 This is why you should seek specialist employment legal advice prior to embarking on the Settlement Agreement route.

 There is no duty to provide any reference to an employee except in certain sectors of activity such as the financial services sector.
 However, the reference provided must ‘in substance be true, accurate and fair’.
 You have a duty of care not only to your ex employee but also to future employers.
 Your solicitor can provide you with guidance on this issue particularly where there have been performance issues prior to termination.

-Solicitors’ fees vary. martin searle solicitors’ fees for advice on a well-drafted and mutually beneficial Settlement Agreement are usually between £500 to £1,500 (plus VAT).
+Solicitors’ fees vary.
+Martin Searle Solicitors’ fees for advice on a well-drafted and mutually beneficial Settlement Agreement are usually between £500 to £1,500 (plus VAT).
 The amount will usually depend on the complexity of the payments in relation to tax rules and the requirements of the business.
 In addition, you will usually be expected to pay a contribution towards your employee’s legal fees which usually ranges from £350 plus VAT to £500 plus VAT.
-We also provide ad hoc advice in relation to fair compensatory payments and whether you have the benefit of a “secret” or “protected” conversation, charged at an hourly rate.
+We also provide ad hoc advice in relation to fair compensatory payments and whether you have the benefit of a “secret” or “protected” conversation, charged at our Employment Law Team’s hourly rate.

-We are an experienced employment team and all our solicitors are specialists in Employment Law and have vast experience in providing Settlement Agreement guidance for employers.
-The practice will advise you fully on all the implications of offering a Settlement Agreement and will endeavour to ensure that the sum offered represents a fair amount and is not unfairly inflated by the employee’s solicitor.
+We are experienced employment solicitors and all our solicitors are specialists in Employment Law and have vast experience in providing Settlement Agreement guidance for employers.
+The practice will advise you fully on all the implications of providing a Settlement Agreement and will endeavour to ensure that the sum given represents a fair amount and is not unfairly inflated by the employee’s solicitor.
 This will enable you to deal with your employee dispute efficiently and quickly.